ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/advanced-topics/subscription-with-revisioning.dotnet.markdown

 ---

 {PANEL:Revisions processing order}
-Documents revisions will be processed in pairs, meaning if a document was changed 6 times in a row, subscription will process 6 times 6 pairs of versions of that document.
+Documents revisions will be processed in pairs.
+If a document was changed 6 times in a row, the subscription will process 6 times 6 pairs of versions of that document.
-{WARNING For the subscription revisions to work properly, it's crucial to make sure that the revisions configuration stores documents revisions enough time, without discarding unprocessed revisions/}
+{WARNING For the subscription revisions to work properly, it's crucial to make sure that the revisions configuration gives documents revisions enough time, without discarding unprocessed revisions/}
 {PANEL/}

 {PANEL:Simple declaration and usage}
-Here we declare a simple revisions subscription, that will send pairs of subsequent document revisions to the client
+Here we declare a simple revisions subscription that will send pairs of subsequent document revisions to the client:

 Creation:
 {CODE-TABS}